 I’ve seen many trees that appeared sickly, yellowish, nutrient deficient, only to poke into the soil and find it soggy.
 That’s a watering problem, not a fertility problem.

 Here’s a specific example.
 This tree wasn’t watered often enough when first planted, so leaves burned.
-Then it was watered too much too often, so now it has yellowish foliage.
+Then it was watered too much too often such that the soil stayed constantly soggy, so now it has this pale green foliage.

-(You might like to read my post, “How much and how often to water avocado trees in California,” to get a better handle on that.
-Also see, “Avocado leaves turning brown?
-Here’s why and what to do.”)
+(You might like to read my post, “How much and how often to water avocado trees in California,” to get a better handle on watering.
+Also see my posts, “Reading avocado leaves” and “Planting avocados in poor soil.”)

 Two main ways of supplying nutrients